 (We do have to be careful about such polls, however.
 Remember, there’s often a big reality gap between what we say and how we actually behave.)

-Do it well — and do it authentically — and the power of purpose is an important tool in your marketing mix.
+Do it well — and do it authentically — and the power of purpose-driven marketing is an important tool in your marketing mix.

 Patagonia: built on purpose

-Patagonia is one of the world’s most effective purpose-driven brands, achieving market-leading dominance on a sustainability ticket that runs right through the company.
+Patagonia is one of the world’s most effective brands when it comes to purpose-driven marketing, achieving market-leading dominance on a sustainability ticket that runs right through the company.

 Its mission is ‘We’re in business to save our home planet’; it encourages second-hand usage through its Worn Wear brand; it’s donated over $140m to environmental causes; over two-thirds of its clothes are made with recycled material; and it promotes environmentalism powerfully through its advertising: